eosnetworkfoundation/docs/native/07_node-operation/50_tutorials/20_Rotate-BLS-Finalizer-Keys.md

+---
-# Rotate BLS Finalizer Keys
+title: Rotate BLS Finalizer Keys
+---

 This document is a step by step guide to switching out your active on-chain finalizer keys.
 You may register as many finalizer keys as you would like.

 ### Create and Configure Additional Key
 Next we will create a new finalizer key, add it to nodoes' configuration, and register the key.
 In this example we are creating one key, you may create many keys.